Adoption of free and open-source software by public institutions: Schleswig-Holstein

-After a successful pilot project, the state of Schleswig-Holstein announced on April 2024 that the public administration is migrating the PCs of 30,000 employees to free, open-source systems.
+After a successful pilot project, the state of Schleswig-Holstein announced in April 2024 that the public administration is migrating the PCs of 30,000 employees to free, open-source systems.
 The migration consists of switching to Linux operating systems, the open document file format ODF, Libre Office, Thunderbird and Nextcloud, among other software.
 The state government published in November 2024 its "Open Innovation and Open Source Strategy" and gave the order to begin the migration in the Spring of 2025.
 The objective of this decision is to have "digital sovereignty with open source", "trust and transparency" on their IT resources and promote its "regional digital economy".
 At the end of 2024 the first requests from the government to the migration providers are already finished for some departments, like: macro migrations, PDF export and accessibility fixes, and trainings.
 Some of these improvements have already been merged upstream and released on Libre Office latest versions.